simpleanalytics/blog/_posts/2022-09-18-simple-analytics-for-marketers.md

 There are a few ways to interact with our API.
 We have the [Stats API](https://docs.simpleanalytics.com/api/stats) for aggregated data, the [Export API](https://docs.simpleanalytics.com/api/export-page-views) for raw level data, and the [Admin API](https://docs.simpleanalytics.com/api/admin) for changing users, websites, and other settings.

-{% include video.html width="2880" height="1560" slug="get-event-api-url" %}
+{% include video.html width="2880" height="1560" slug="get-event-api-url" class="border" %}

 ## 5. Integrate Simple Analytics with your favorite dashboarding tools

 In addition to our APIs, it's also easy to integrate Simple Analytics with your favorite dashboarding tools.
 Some customers use [Google Data Studio](https://docs.simpleanalytics.com/google-data-studio) or [Microsoft Power BI](https://docs.simpleanalytics.com/microsoft-power-bi) for building reports.

 Because we care about privacy, we don't store any personal data.
 That's why we are comfortable enough to let customers choose to connect with Data Studio while Google or Microsoft can't abuse our customers' data or their visitors'.

 ## 6. Import Google Analytics data directly into your dashboard